 Each year, SIGGRAPH-selected emerging technologies allow conference attendees to play with the latest interactive and graphics developments.
-The program also presents demonstrations of research in several fields — like displays, input devices, collaborative environments, and robotics — through Talks and a close partnership with the SIGGRAPH Studio.
+The program also presents demonstrations mechanical bull for sale of research in several fields — like displays, input devices, collaborative environments, and robotics — through Talks and a close partnership with the SIGGRAPH Studio.

 “This years content is very diverse,” explained Thierry Frey, SIGGRAPH 2014 Emerging Technologies Chair. ”For example, we brought forward a call for invisible technologies, i.e. installations and projects that leave technology in the background to focus on the user/usage, and have a selection of pieces that fall close to that science.”